membermatters/MemberMatters/memberportal/README.md

 ```

 #### macOS
-You will need to install and use virtualenv on Mac in order to get your environment correct as there are conflicts with built in python on macOS.
+You should install and use virtualenv on macOS.

 ```bash
 brew install python3